Searches for continuous gravitational waves from nine young supernova remnants: Discussion

-The most up-to-date numbers for elastically supported quadrupoles are in~\cite{JohnsonMcDaniel:2012wg}: They correspond to maximum fiducial ellipticities of order $10^{-5}$ for normal neutron stars, $10^{-3}$ for quark-baryon hybrid stars, and $10^{-1}$ for quark stars.
-Many of our upper limits, summarized in Table~\ref{t:limits}, get well into the range for normal stars.
+For mass quadrupoles supported by elastic forces, the analog of terrestrial mountains, we can say this: Many of our upper limits, summarized in Table~\ref{t:limits}, get well into the range for stars composed of normal nuclear matter rather than exotic alternatives, which has not been the case for previous \ac{GW} searches.
+The most up-to-date numbers for elastically supported maximum quadrupoles are in~\cite{JohnsonMcDaniel:2012wg}: They correspond to maximum fiducial ellipticities of order $10^{-5}$ for normal neutron stars, $10^{-3}$ for quark-baryon hybrid stars, and $10^{-1}$ for quark stars.
 For instance the Vela Jr.\ wide search beat a fiducial ellipticity of $10^{-5}$ over almost all of its frequency band.
+Since little is known about what processes could drive an elastic quadrupole toward its maximum in a young neutron star, we cannot use this information to constrain the composition or other properties of the neutron star or the properties of the processes.

-Corresponding values for magnetically supported quadrupoles are more complicated, as they depend on details of the field configuration such as the relative strengths of the poloidal and toroidal components as well as the hydrostatic structure of the star.
+Maximum values for magnetically supported mass quadrupoles depend on details of the field configuration such as the relative strengths of the poloidal and toroidal components as well as the hydrostatic structure of the star.
 Although the literature on the problem grows rapidly, the highest ellipticities predicted remain, as in \citet{S5CasA}, on the order of $10^{-4} (B/10^{15}~\mathrm{G})^2$---see \citet{Ciolfi2013} for a recent example and summary.
-Unlike the case of elastic deformations, where only maximum possible values are calculated, magnetic deformations {\em must} reach a certain value for a certain average field, configuration, etc.; and thus our upper limits on $h_0$ correspond to upper limits on an average internal magnetic field---for example, about $10^{14}$~G for the Vela Jr.\ wide search over much of its frequency band.
-From the lack of detected pulsations, it is likely that the surface magnetic fields of these objects are orders of magnitude lower.
-Hence the remaining question is whether such a discrepancy between internal and external fields is possible in young neutron stars.
-Currently it most likely is under some conditions \citep{Mastrano2011}, and therefore these upper limits can be an interesting constraint if the stars are emitting \ac{GW} in the right frequency band.
+Magnetic fields must deform the star, and hence there is a minimum deformation for a given internal field (found by varying the configuration) that does not greatly differ from the maximum \citep{Mastrano2011}.
+Thus our upper limits on $h_0$ correspond to upper limits on an average internal magnetic field if the object is emitting \ac{GW} at the right frequency---for example, about $10^{14}$~G for the Vela Jr.\ wide search over much of its frequency band.
+While these internal field limits are high (magnetar strength), they do not require the objects to be magnetars since the external dipole fields could be much lower \citep{Mastrano2011}.